 Arial is like the de facto standard for most.

-It’s one of the most widely used sans serif fonts (which means no little curls on the end of each letter).
-And it’s often substituted on Windows devices for other interesting (read: more beautiful) font choices.
+It’s one of the most widely used sans-serif fonts (which means no little curls at the end of each letter).
+It’s often substituted on Windows devices for other interesting (read: more beautiful) font choices.

 Times New Roman is to serif what Arial is to sans serif.

 It’s among the most popular on Windows devices and is a new variation on the old Times font.